 A large-scale meta-analysis was conducted by researchers at the University of California into blood pressure medications and their effect on dementia patients.
-Results suggest that researchers provide the strongest evidence yet of which blood pressure medications help slow memory loss in older adults.
+Results suggest that researchers provide the strongest evidence yet.
+This is that blood pressure medications help slow memory loss in older adults.

 Certain types of medication prescribed to prevent hypertension can improve memory recall rates.
-Over-50s taking angiotensin II receptor blockers, like candesartan and irbesartan, at the same time as ACE inhibitors such as Ramipril and Lisinopril had 19 per cent better cognition.
+For instance, over-50s taking angiotensin II receptor blockers, like candesartan and irbesartan.
+As well as, ACE inhibitors such as Ramipril and Lisinopril had 19 per cent better cognition.

 These findings support a previously established connection between high blood pressure being a risk factor in cognitive decline.
-With official estimates predicting one in three UK adults suffer from hypertension, it is important to understand treatments that can also have a beneficial effect on cognitive abilities.
+Official estimates predict one in three UK adults suffer from hypertension.
+Therefore, it is important to understand treatments that can also have a beneficial effect on cognitive abilities.

-As hypertension tends to occur decades before any signs of dementia appear, treating it can have a significant impact on cognition later in life.
+Hypertension tends to occur decades before any signs of dementia appear.
+Consequently, treating it can have a significant impact on cognition later in life.